dj0abr/QO100_Transceiver/README.md

 the software has two parts:

-qo100trx ... this is the part doing all the work, without the GUI
+trxdriver .... this is the part doing all the work, without the GUI\
 trxGui.exe ... the user interface

-* Copy both files in a directory of your choice
+After installation both files are located in the folder\
+.../QO100_Transceiver/Release

+Additionally a start script was created

-* start the software by entering:   mono  trxGui.exe
+* start the software by entering:   ./startQO100trx

 this opens the user interface and automatically starts the background jobs